 In linguistics, minimal pairs are two similar sounding words that differ in only one phonological element and have distinct meanings.
 For example, ship and sheep both sound the same.
-But they differ with one sound.
+But they differ in one sound.

 In this activity, we practice this concept with a minimal pairs listening test.
 First, students listen to the teacher’s pronunciation for each minimal pair.
-Next, the student adds a check mark for the correct word.
+Next, the student adds a checkmark for the correct word.

 During the minimal pairs test, the teacher also has to keep track of correct answers.
 This is because it’s easy to forget what you’ve just said.

 If you need more minimal pairs worksheets, see our free printable activity sheets below.